OFTechLabs/Alexa-IT-case/Skills/README.md

 ## FinancialPlanningSkill

-_Goal:_ have an actual conversation with the user and remeber and use the answers of previous questions.
+_Goal:_ have an actual conversation with the user and remember and use the answers of previous questions.

 The _FinancialPlanningSkill_ should have a conversation with the user to determine their financial goal, their current savings and their monthly contribution.
 At the end of the conversation Alexa should let the user know what the feasability of their goal is.
-Although the conversation and the algorithm for the feasability are greatly simplified, this describes the use case of one of our product: OPAL.
+Although the conversation and the algorithm for the feasability are greatly simplified, this describes the use case of one of our products: OPAL.

 Hints:

 * The skill is entirely stateless, so every call you should determine what to ask the user next.
 And if all questions have been answered to return the feasability.
   * The only way to _remember_ answers of a user is to place them in the _Session_ and then set _EndSession_ to false.
-In the session we can keep track of user answers untill we have gathered them all.
+In the session we can keep track of user answers until we have gathered them all.